dibu28/ChecksumFolder/README.md

 Use `-verbose` to print the status of every file.
 Without it, only mismatches are printed or a message that everything matches.
 Add `-progress` to show verification progress.
+When enabled, the total time taken is printed after completion.
 Verification runs in parallel across all CPU cores to speed up processing on large directory trees.
 Use `-json` when verifying to read the checksum list in JSONL format.
 When verifying with a HighwayHash algorithm pass the same key using `-hkey`.
 If